matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

 ## 🗨️ Getting in touch

-As a Matrix-based project we use chat rooms heavily for coodinating work.
+As a Matrix-based project we use chat rooms heavily for coordinating work.
 When getting involved with an issue or pull request, feel free to reach out to us in one of the project rooms.
 The project room for the repository you are working on should be visible from the README.md file.